fanyangCS/fanyangcs.github.io/_news/intern_opportunities.md

 #### Work Time Requirements

 Must obtain the approval from your supervisor and ensure at least a three-month internship, with preference given to those who can intern full-time for more than six months.
-Please be sure to download and complete the ([Internship Application Form](https://www.msra.cn/wp-content/uploads/2017/07/internship_application_form.xlsx)) and send it along with a complete Chinese and English resume (in PDF/Word format) to: MSRAih@microsoft.com or msra-srg-hire AT microsoft dot com, with "Systems Research Group Internship" in the email subject.
+Please be sure to download and complete the <a href="https://www.msra.cn/wp-content/uploads/2017/07/internship_application_form.xlsx">Internship Application Form</a> and send it along with a complete Chinese and English resume (in PDF/Word format) to: MSRAih@microsoft.com or msra-srg-hire AT microsoft dot com, with "Systems Research Group Internship" in the email subject.

-For more information about the "Tomorrow Stars Internship Program," please visit: [Tomorrow Stars](https://www.msra.cn/zh-cn/connections/academic-programs/tomorrowstars)
+For more information about the "Tomorrow Stars Internship Program," please visit: <a href="https://www.msra.cn/zh-cn/connections/academic-programs/tomorrowstars">Tomorrow Stars</a>